MYousry2002/scHAMR/README.md

 This scHAMR repository provides users with a rich set of resources including:

-1. scHAMR Manual: A full, detailed, and well-organized manual with complete instructions, and code is available.
+1. **scHAMR Manual**: A full, detailed, and well-organized manual with complete instructions, and code is available.
 It ensures that users can  navigate the pipeline's features and utilize its functionality fully and smoothly.
 The manual encompasses all essential aspects from installations and setup to data preprocessing, data processing, running HAMR, and troubleshooting, among others.

-2. Example Analyses: To illustrate the pipeline's capabilities and facilitate user understanding, the repository includes example analyses with their results:
+2. **Example Analyses**: To illustrate the pipeline's capabilities and facilitate user understanding, the repository includes example analyses with their results:
    * Drosophila Escorts
    * Human Islets

    Accompanying each example are datasets, codes, and instructions to replicate the analyses and results, emphasizing the pipeline's reproducibility and transparency.

 ```graph